ethankennerly/porpoise-of-clapping/design.md

     1. See porpoise leap into the air.
         1. [ ] Hear wave.
     1. [ ] Hear clicking.
-    1. [ ] Read speech bubble with next text from a list.
+    1. Read speech bubble with next text from a list.
 Examples:
         1. May everyday have a porpoise.
         1. Live with a porpoise.
         1. You found a porpoise.
         1. You give me porpoise.
+        1. [ ] Rainbow.
+        1. [ ] Sunset.
-        1. [ ] After two more repeats phrases.
+        1. After two more repeats phrases.
     1. [ ] See hands tap together.